Thursday, July 27, 2006

 simply renames the file 'pilot'.

 In short, it's best to avoid dedicated words already used by the system.
-When in doubt, a quick man or apropos on the
+When in doubt, a quick man or apropos on the new candidate name will tell if it's a dedicated word.)

 To discard an alias, unalias will do: